How Supreme Court’s immunity ruling ‘transforms’ US presidency

 “The court today has said that Nixon was actually right.”

-Brian Osgood contributed to the reporting.
+Brian Osgood contributed to this report.